Ostora-tv/Ostora-tv/README.md

-- 👋 Hi, I’m @Ostora-tv
+- 👋 Hi, I’m ALOSTORA
-Programming language and application creation - 👀 I’m interested in ...
+- 👀 I’m interested in ...
+Programming language and application creation
-Information Security - 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...
+Information Security
- Information security technology systems development - 💞️ I’m looking to collaborate on ... via the website - 📫 How to reach me ...
+- 💞️ I’m looking to collaborate on ...
+Information security technology systems development
+- 📫 How to reach me ... via the website

 <!---
 Ostora-tv/Ostora-tv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.